Internships for Credit

 Do you have an internship arranged for the next semester or summer and want to know whether you could earn elective credit for it?
 Perhaps your internship isn’t related to your major or you don’t meet the minimum credits completed or the GPA requirements to earn internship credit in your major.
 If you have completed at least a semester at the University of Maryland and have at least a 2.5 GPA, one of the BSOS internship courses might work for you.
 (To review other opportunities to earn credit for internships, see http://www.internships.umd.edu/)

 Internship eligibility: Academic credit may only be awarded for para- or pre-professional work with well-established organizations and regular and frequent supervision from experienced professionals.
+Internships need to require that the student have completed some collge coursework, involve creative problem solving and increasing level of responsibility, and include development of skills transferrable to another workplace.
 Clerical and basic administrative office work or internships requiring cold calling will not qualify for BSOS internships.
 Internships in a home office do not qualify.
 The internship must be a completely new experience from any internship for which you have previously earned credit.
 Students may only earn credit for one internship experience in one course.

 The internship must be completed on site with direct supervision.
 Internet-based or remote internships are not eligible.
 You may not earn academic credit for an internship in which you report to a relative or to anyone who reports to a relative, or work in a company owned by a relative.
 Students can only earn credit for a BSOS internship course during the semester in which they are participating in their internship.
 Regardless of whether you will be enrolling in a course to earn credit for your internship, here are some factors you should consider when evaluating an internship offer.
 Paid internships may qualify for the BSOS internship courses.